bxparks/AceSegment/README.md

 <a name="DigitBitPatterns"></a>
 #### Writing Digit Bit Patterns

-The `Renderer` contains a number of methods to write the bit patterns of the seven segment display:
+The `SegmentDisplay` contains a number of methods to write the bit patterns of the seven segment display:
 * `void writePatternAt(uint8_t digit, uint8_t pattern)`
 * `void writeDecimalPointAt(uint8_t digit, bool state = true)`